TERMS OF BUSINESS FOR THE INTRODUCTION OF PERMANENT OR FIXED TERM CONTRACT STAFF (TO BE DIRECTLY ENGAGED BY THE CLIENT)

 5. CONFIDENTIALITY AND DATA PROTECTION

-All information relating to a Candidate is confidential and subject to The United Kingdom General Data Protection Regulation (UK GDPR), and is provided solely for the purpose of providing work-finding services to the Client.
+5.1 All information relating to a Candidate is confidential and subject to The Data Protection Act (DPA) 2018, and provided solely for the purpose of providing work-finding services to the Client.
 Such information must not be used for any other purpose.
 In addition, information relating to each party’s business which is capable of being confidential must be kept confidential and not divulged to any third party, except information which is in the public domain.

-a.
-The parties acknowledge that they are Data Controllers (defined in the UK GDPR) in the provision of and receipt of recruitment services under these Terms of Business.
+5.2 The parties acknowledge that they are Data Controllers as defined in the DPA 2018 in the provision of and receipt of recruitment services under these Terms of Business.

-b.
-Each party agrees that it will at all times comply with UK GDPR (or its successor or equivalent in a relevant jurisdiction), its obligations as a Data Controller, and will only process Personal Data of the other party’s personnel shared between the parties to the extent necessary to comply with their contractual obligations under these Terms of Business.
+5.3 Each party agrees that it will at all times comply with DPA 2018 (or its successor or equivalent in a relevant jurisdiction), its obligations as a Data Controller, and will only process Personal Data of the other party’s personnel shared between the parties to the extent necessary to comply with their contractual obligations under these Terms of Business.

-d.
-Agency will not request and or process, and Client will not request, any Sensitive Personal Data (defined in DPA) or Special Category Data (referred to as “Sensitive Data”) from any candidate whom it introduces to the Client, other than to ensure compliance with the Equality Act 2010.
+5.6 The Agency will not request and or process, and Client will not request, any Sensitive Personal Data (defined in DPA 2018) or Special Category Data (referred to as “Sensitive Data”) from any candidate whom it introduces to the Client, other than to ensure compliance with the Equality Act 2010.

-f.
-Each party shall remain liable for their own breaches of UK GDPR committed by their personnel and or their sub-contractors.
-A party in breach of UK GDPR or otherwise in breach of the terms of this Terms of Business shall hold the other party harmless from and against any loss, damage, expenses, reasonable legal costs, fines, penalties, interest, and any other liability arising in respect of such breach unless and to the extent that the other party has caused or contributed to such breach.
+5.8 Each party shall remain liable for their own breaches of DPA 2018 committed by their personnel and or their sub-contractors.
+A party in breach of DPA 2018 or otherwise in breach of the terms of this Terms of Business shall hold the other party harmless from and against any loss, damage, expenses, reasonable legal costs, fines, penalties, interest, and any other liability arising in respect of such breach unless and to the extent that the other party has caused or contributed to such breach.
 Each party shall notify the other party of any investigation or complaint made by a Candidate or any supervisory body in connection with access to, the processing of, security of, or storage of Personal Data of a Candidate introduced under these Terms of Business and in connection with a vacancy and the parties shall co-operate with each party where reasonably required in order to address any investigation and or complaint.

 8. FORCE MAJEURE